US, EU express concern after Nigeria chief justice suspended

 - Uncharted waters: Scientists to explore Indian Ocean depths WATCH

-Britain in a separate statement said that “we are compelled to observe that the timing of this action, so close to national elections, gives cause for concern.
+Britain said that “we are compelled to observe that the timing of this action, so close to national elections, gives cause for concern.
 It risks affecting both domestic and international perceptions on the credibility of the forthcoming elections.”

 The EU election observer mission called on all parties to “respond calmly.”